linuxserver/docker-rutorrent/README.md

 peer_exchange = no
 ```
 If after updating you see an error about connecting to rtorrent in the webui,
-remove or comment out the following lines in /config/rtorrent/rtorrent.rc
+remove or comment out these lines in /config/rtorrent/rtorrent.rc ,whatever value is set, yes or no.
+Just setting them to no will still cause the error..

 ```
 use_udp_trackers = yes